gsam95/gsam95/Kafka/Phase1/kafkasetup.md

 **Log of Kafka Installation - That worked!**
-1. clear all logs (from tmp folder outside the main folder, and from the logs inside the kafka folder)
+1. Clear all logs (from tmp folder outside the main folder, and from the logs inside the kafka folder)
 2. In a bash window: cd D:/kafka_2.13-4.0.0
-3. create new meta properties file: bin/kafka-storage.sh format -t random -c config/kraft/server.properties --standalone
+3. Create new meta properties file: bin/kafka-storage.sh format -t random -c config/kraft/server.properties --standalone
 4. bin/kafka-server-start.sh config/server.properties
+5. Create kafka topic if not created

 NEW BASH WINDOW
 1. cd D:/Grace/CMU/Courses/Spring2025/OpAI/Assignment/1/